Hapax legomenon: Significance

 Hapax legomena in ancient texts are usually difficult to decipher, since it is easier to infer meaning from multiple contexts than from just one.
-For example, many of the remaining undeciphered Mayan glyphs are hapax legomena, and Biblical (particularly Hebrew; see § Hebrew examples) hapax legomena sometimes pose problems in translation.
+For example, many of the remaining undeciphered Mayan glyphs are hapax legomena, and Biblical (particularly Hebrew; see § Hebrew) hapax legomena sometimes pose problems in translation.
 Hapax legomena also pose challenges in natural language processing.

 Some scholars consider Hapax legomena useful in determining the authorship of written works.
 P. N. Harrison, in The Problem of the Pastoral Epistles (1921) made hapax legomena popular among Bible scholars, when he argued that there are considerably more of them in the three Pastoral Epistles than in other Pauline Epistles.
 He argued that the number of hapax legomena in a putative author's corpus indicates his or her vocabulary and is characteristic of the author as an individual.

 Harrison's theory has faded in significance due to a number of problems raised by other scholars.
 For example, in 1896, W. P. Workman found the following numbers of hapax legomena in each Pauline Epistle:

 At first glance, the last three totals (for the Pastoral Epistles) are not out of line with the others.
 To take account of the varying length of the epistles, Workman also calculated the average number of hapax legomena per page of the Greek text, which ranged from 3.6 to 13, as summarized in the diagram on the right.
 Although the Pastoral Epistles have more hapax legomena per page, Workman found the differences to be moderate in comparison to the variation among other Epistles.
 This was reinforced when Workman looked at several plays by Shakespeare, which showed similar variations (from 3.4 to 10.4 per page of Irving's one-volume edition), as summarized in the second diagram on the right.

 Apart from author identity, there are several other factors that can explain the number of hapax legomena in a work: